vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 The data node offers a set of APIs to query the state of the network.
 It works as a pair with a Vega node (started in non-validator mode) to reconcile the state of the application and serve rich APIs.

+The Vega toolchain, which you'll install below, is the binary that provides everything you need to set up a Vega node, data node, Vega Wallet, block explorer, and tools for interacting with the protocol.

 Both nodes are built using bare Go and should run on most mainstream platforms (MacOS, Windows and Linux).

 The instructions below guide you on how to build from source code.